-Paige Leonhardt was awarded a Tier 3 Scholarship within the 2022 Sport Australia Hall of Fame Scholarship and Mentoring Program.
+Paige Leonhardt is a Paralympic Swimmer who was awarded a Tier 3 Scholarship within the Sport Australia Hall of Fame Scholarship and Mentoring Program.

-Paige really progressed and excelled in 2018 when she took home a silver at the Commonwealth Games and stormed home with two golds, one silver and a bronze at the Para Pan Pacs Championships.
+At the Rio Paralympic Games, Paige competed in six events and made the final in the 100m butterfly and 100m breaststroke.
+This experience propelled her into 2018 when she won silver at the Commonwealth Games as well as two golds, one silver and a bronze at the Pan Pacific Championships.

 “It means never giving up.
 Never letting the bullies get to me.
 That getting up at 4:30am to train six days a week is worth it.
 That the best rewards in life are the ones you work for the hardest and I’m so honoured to be recognised by the Sport Australia Hall of Fame.” – Paige Leonhardt on being selected as a 2022 Tier 3 Scholarship Holder.

 - 2018: Para Pan Pacs Championships – silver, 100m breaststroke

 - 2018: Para Pan Pacs Championships – gold, 4x400m Medley Relay